OctopusDeploy/docs/docs/deployment-process/releases/index.md

 ## Releases and Deployments

-There are two important concepts involved in deploying your Octopus projects:  **releases** and **deployments**.
+It is important to understand the difference between **Releases** and **Deployments**.

 Recall that a project is like a recipe that describes the steps (instructions) and variables (ingredients) required to deploy your apps and services.

 - A _release_ captures all the project and package details so it be deployed over and over in a safe and repeatable way.
 - A _deployment_ is the execution of the steps to deploy a release to an environment.